-The story of Stereophonics' Local Boy In The Photograph
+The true story of Stereophonics' Local Boy In The Photograph

 We delve into the tragic tale behind one of the Welsh bands most-loved classic tracks.

-Released in 1997 from the band's debut album, Word Gets Around, the Kelly Jones-penned track tells the tragic story of of a boy who was once known to the Welsh rockers - who comprised of founding members Kelly Jones, Richard Jones and the late Stuart Cable.
+Released in 1997 from the band's debut album, Word Gets Around, the Kelly Jones-penned track tells the tragic story of a boy who was once known to the Welsh band - comprised of founding members Kelly Jones, Richard Jones and the late Stuart Cable.

 Speaking on television program Songbook in 2011, the frontman explained: "I used to play kind of county football […] and there was a kid that used to play right back.
 I got to know him pretty well - he was a really cool kid and he was a good looking kid.
 He was kind of one of those ones that you looked and thought, ‘He’s got it all.’”